IABTechLab/uid2docs/v1/guides/publisher-client-side.md

 ### How will I be notified of user opt-out?
 The token refresh process handles user opt-outs.
 If a user opts out, using their refresh token automatically clears their session.
 [UID2 client-side SDK](../sdks/client-side-identity-v1.md).
 No manual action is required.

+### How can I test my integration?
+There are two built-in tools you can use to test your integration.

+#### Test that PII sent and returned tokens match
+You can use the [GET /token/validate](../endpoints/get-token-validate.md) endpoint to check whether the PII you are sending through [GET /token/generate](../endpoints/get-token-generate.md) is valid.

+1. Send a [GET /token/generate](../endpoints/get-token-generate.md) request using `validate@email.com` as `email`, or create a base64-encoded SHA256 hash of `validate@email.com` and send it through as an email hash.
+Store the `advertising_token` returned to use in step 2.
+2. Send a [GET /token/validate](../endpoints/get-token-validate.md) request using the `email` or `email_hash` you sent in step 1 and the `token` as the `advertising_token` returned in step 1.
+If the response returns `true`, the `email` or `email_hash` you sent as a request in step 1 match the token you received in the response of step 1.
+If it returns `false`, there may be an issue with the way you are sending email addresses or email hashes.

+#### Test refresh token logout workflow

+You can use the email address `optout@email.com` to test your token refresh workflow.
+Using this email for the request always generates an identity response with a `refresh_token` that results in a logout response.

+1. Send a [GET /token/generate](../endpoints/get-token-generate.md) request using `optout@email.com` as `email`, or create a base64-encoded SHA256 hash of `optout@email.com` and send it through as an email hash.
+Store the `refresh_token` returned to use in step 2.
+2. Send a [GET /token/validate](../endpoints/get-token-validate.md) request using the `email` or `email_hash` you sent in step 1 and the `refresh_token` as the `refresh_token` returned in step 1.
+The `body` response should be empty because the `optout@email.com` email always results in a logged out refresh token.